philipcullen93/pands-project/README.md

 Below offers a more indepth look at what each task does.

 ### Setup
 In the beginning of the code there is an initial setup step.
 The code provided in this section is used to import the data and any required modules.
 Furthermore, it isolates several features of the dataset, using variable names.
 Variable Naming allows the data to be more easily manipulated dueing tasks.
-There is additional code sections that are not required for the program to run successfully but that can be implemented to check to ensure the data being imported is correct and has been successfully imported.
+There is additional code sections that are not required for the program to run successfully but that can be implemented to check to ensure the data being imported is correct and has been successfully imported [3] [4] [5] [6].

 ### Task 1: Variable Summary
 This task uses the program to calculate key statistics of the variables — Mean, Minimum, Maximum, Standard Deviation, and Median — and save the results in a .txt file called "column_ststistics".

 In order to do this effectively, the code needs to run through 4 important steps:
-1. Looping Through Each Column
+1. Looping Through Each Column [8]
 - for i in range(data.shape[1]):
   - Loops through each column in the NumPy data.
   - data.shape[1] returns the total number of columns.